 - The approximate time of the behavior. (if different than the time the report was made)

 - The circumstances surrounding the incident.

 The IADR staff are trained on how to deal with the incident and how to further proceed with the situation.
-If needed or requested, staff will help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the IADR General Session & Exhibition.
+If needed or requested, staff will help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the IADR General Session & Exhibition or other IADR meeting.